Lambda Chi Alpha: North American Interfraternity Conference

-The fraternity was a member of the North American Interfraternity Conference (NIC) from its earliest days.
-In October 2015, however, the fraternity left the NIC, citing in-fighting and dysfunctional governance.
-The fraternity's exit coincides with NIC lobbying for the Safe Campus Act, which is opposed by both the fraternity and sexual assault advocacy groups.
+The fraternity first joined the North American Interfraternity Conference (NIC) in 1913.
+In October 2015, it resigned from the association, citing in-fighting and dysfunctional governance.
+The fraternity's exit coincided with NIC lobbying for the Safe Campus Act, which was opposed by both the fraternity and sexual assault advocacy groups.
+Lambda Chi Alpha re-joined the NIC in November 2023.

-Pledging and hazing policy
+Symbols

+The colors of Lambda Chi Alpha are royal purple, kelly green, and old gold.
+Its symbols are the cross and crescent.
+Its flower is the white rose and its mascot is the lion rampant.
+Its motto is Vir Quisque Vir or "Every Man a Man."
+The fraternity's core values or pillars are Loyalty, Duty, Respect, Service & Stewardship, Honor, Integrity, Personal Courage.

+Membership

 Beginning in August 1969, the concept of fraternity education replaced pledge education at Lambda Chi Alpha.
 The fraternity education program was designed to integrate all new members into the chapter equally.

 In 1972, Lambda Chi Alpha officially abolished the pledge process and replaced it with associate membership.
 Associate members in Lambda Chi Alpha to this day have all of the same rights as initiated brothers, can hold officer positions, wear the letters, and can vote on all issues except for those involving Lambda Chi's initiation ritual.
 Status as an associate member permits new members to enter the fraternity with respect, and helps to combat the issues that arise from the possible abuse of pledges.
 Lambda Chi Alpha was the first fraternal organization to abolish pledging.
-"Pledge implies a second-class membership, indentured servitude, hazing, class officers, and extensive memorization.
-Pledge implies a fixed length of menial membership that is used as a gateway to full membership, with often significantly lower expectations," according to Paedagogus, published by the fraternity.

-Lambda Chi Alpha formally prohibits hazing of any form, on or off campus, by its members.
-The fraternity's constitution defines hazing as "any action taken or situation created intentionally to produce physical discomfort or mental discomfort by embarrassment, harassment, or ridicule."
-The fraternity first condemned hazing at a 1928 North American Interfraternity Conference meeting.